 Exactly how fast this decline in activity proceeds depends on the type of the star, and perhaps on the age itself.

 Starspots are magnetic phenomena, and magnetic fields are tricky beasts to understand.
 There are signs that once a star slows down to rotating less than once every 15 days, the pace of decline slows still further.

 That’s a clue that something different is happening on these stars, but just what it is will have to wait for more sensitive instruments and much longer periods of observation.

 Chris Lintott was reading…Determination of starspot covering fraction as a function of stellar age from observational data by Fiona Nichols-Fleming and Eric G Blackman.
 Read it online here.

-Chris Lintott is a professor of astrophysics at the University of Oxford and a co-host of The Sky at Night.
 This article originally appeared in the November 2019 issue of BBC Sky at Night Magazine.